 Large Format Atlas, 14" X 18.5".
 More Information.

 BOOK - Dixie and the Dominion: Canada, the Confederacy, and the War for the Union

 By Adam Mayers

 Dixie & the Dominion is a compelling look at how the U.S. Civil War was a shared experience that shaped the futures of both Canada and the United States.
 The book focuses on the last year of the war, between April of 1864 and 1865.
 During that 12-month period, the Confederate States sent spies and saboteurs to Canada on a secret mission.
 These agents struck fear along the frontier and threatened to draw Canada and Great Britain into the war.

 ISBN13: 9781550024685 More information

-BOOK - A Future Defined: Canada from 1849 to 1873.
-By: George Bolotenko.
+A Future Defined is the fourth volume published by the National Archives of Canada in its series Records of Our History.
 Intended for the general public, as well as for students, this volume reflects broadly the development of Canada, and offers the reader a large and varied sampling of archival documents used by researchers to write the history of Canada.
-More information
+A Future Defined offers a journey through the era 1849 to 1873, a time of remarkable and fundamental change.
+The text is lavishly illustrated with 176 reproductions of archival records - maps, engravings, paintings, medals, stamps, manuscripts, printed material, and photographs.
+All of these historical records are drawn from the vast fonds of the National Archives of Canada.
+ISBN 0-660-14411-5 More information

 More Canadian Genealogy & History Resources from Global Genealogy: